LibrePCB/librepcb-doc/README.md

 Inside the root of your Git repository, you can run this:

-    hugo
+    hugo --environment offline

 When the process finishes, the result will be available inside the `public` folder inside your Git workspace.
 Then, you can open the `index.html` file in your browser.

 ## Contributing